-7.90.190 Admissibility of ex parte temporary orders in civil active 7.90.900 Short title-2006 c 138.
+7.90.900 Short title-2006 c 138.

 7.90.005 Legislative declaration.
 Sexual assault is the most heinous crime against another person short of murder.
 Sexual assault inflicts humiliation, degradation, and terror on victims.
 According to the FBI, a woman is raped every six minutes in the United States.
 Rape is recognized as the most underreported crime; estimates suggest that only one in seven rapes is reported to authorities.
 Victims who do not report the crime still desire safety and protection from future interactions with the offender.
 Some cases in which the rape is reported are not prosecuted.
 In these situations, the victim should be able to seek a civil remedy requiring that the offender stay away from the victim.
 It is the intent of the legislature that the sexual assault protection order created by this chapter be a remedy for victims who do not qualify for a domestic violence order of protection.
 [2007 c 212 § 1; 2006 c 138 § 1.]